Modelon Impact Terminology🔗

 Assimulo is a simulation package for solving ordinary differential equations.
 Further documentation.

 An application to access the World Wide Web.
 Modelon Impact is accessed through a browser regardless of set-up.
-Modelon Impact works with chromium browsers such as Edge, Chrome and Opera.
+Modelon Impact works with Chromium browsers such as Chrome, Edge, and Opera.
 Other browsers such as Firefox and Safari will result in an error message.
 Modelon recommemds to use the Chrome browser.

-The canvas is the central area of the Modelon Impact GUI (graphical user interface).
-The canvas is where model diagram layers are shown and edited, and also where result is presented in form of stickies and plots.
+The canvas is the central area of the Modelon Impact GUI.
+The canvas is where class/model layers are shown and edited, and also where result is presented in form of stickies and plots.
 The canvas can be the Diagram View or the Code View of a class/model.

 The order in which variables are solved.

 The fundamental structuring unit of modeling in Modelica is the class.
 Classes provide the structure for objects, also known as instances.
 Classes can contain equations which provide the basis for the executable code that is used for computation in Modelica.
 Conventional algorithmic code can also be part of classes.
 All data objects in Modelica are instantiated from classes, including the basic data types – Real, Integer, String, Boolean – and enumeration types, which are built-in classes or class schemata.
 Declarations are the syntactic constructs needed to introduce classes and objects (i.e., components).
 Source: modelica.org